sacsar/csc-22100-assignment4/README.md

 1) Implement `evolve` in the `Life` class.
 (Recommendation: Do a 5x5 or 10x10 example on paper and then write some unit tests.)
 2) Complete `init` in `GameOfLifeController` to bind the various UI elements to functions in the `GameOfLifeViewModel`
-3) Implement `receiveNotification` in the `GameOfLifeViewModel`.
+3) I did this step for you. ~~Implement `receiveNotification` in the `GameOfLifeViewModel`.
 After an evolution, the view model will receive a notification from the `LifeService` containing the new state.
-You then need to update the view model (and thus the view).
+You then need to update the view model (and thus the view).~~
 4) Wire the start, stop, step and reset buttons in the view/`GameOfLifeController` to the `GameOfLifeViewModel`.
 I created a `start` method, you'll need to add the others.
 5) Wire up the slider so that it controls how long to sleep between evolutions.